-Arthroscopic surgery is generally done on an outpatient basis, allowing you to go home a few hours after surgery.
+Arthroscopic Treatment is generally done on an outpatient basis, allowing you to go home a few hours after Treatment.
 However, following ACL reconstruction, you may stay in the hospital an extra day.

 Depending on your age, certain preoperative tests will be arranged, such as blood tests, urine tests, chest x-ray, and EKG.

 Be sure to tell your doctor: